insberr/vhiven/docs/websocket-protocol.md

 The websocket protocol uses json as its medium
 The json is seperated into two parts:

-NOTE: There are multiple urls for sending data too, most of the time its `wss://swarm-dev.hiven.io/socket?encoding=json&compression=text_json` however for some it uses `wss://us-east1-rtc-staging.hiven.io` (most likely the second url is for voice stuff, idk)

 * The opcode
 * The data (optional)